6 Foster Care Myths Debunked

 FACT: Foster agencies support foster parents; it is one of our most important jobs.
 At Intercept Treatment Foster Care, we believe that providing our foster parents with the best possible support is the most effective way to help you have a lasting, positive impact on your foster children.
 We have a team of caring professionals dedicated to helping our foster families thrive.
 Our foster parents have ongoing support and training and your family consultant is available 24/7 for questions and concerns.

 MYTH: Foster parents don’t have any say in what children are placed in their homes

-FACT: We want you to succeed as a foster parent and will work with you to make sure the your family is a good fit for every child placed with you based on your strengths and desires.
+FACT: We want you to succeed as a foster parent and will work with you to make sure your family is a good fit for every child placed with you based on your strengths and desires.
 You can express your preferences about things like age range and number of children you desire to foster.
 You will also discuss the types of special needs children may have and which needs your family would be well equipped to handle.